ING Group: ING Direct United Kingdom

 ING Direct began operations in the UK in May 2003 and had over one million customers by 2009.
 Operations were based in Reading, where the company head office was situated as well as an office based in Cardiff.
 The bank picked up awards for its customer services and mortgage product in 2008 and 2009.

 On 8 October 2008, ING purchased the savings accounts of collapsed Icelandic bank, Kaupthing Singer & Friedlander, the UK Treasury used the Banking (Special Provisions) Act 2008 to transfer the Kaupthing Edge deposit business to ING Direct.
 Through this, ING Direct took over responsibility for £2.5 billion of deposits of 160,000 UK customers with the Icelandic bank Kaupthing Edge.

 ING Direct products in the UK included savings accounts, Cash ISAs, mortgages and home insurance.

 ING announced a plan to exit the UK in August 2012, as it sought to raise funds to repay the Dutch government.
 On 9 October 2012 Barclays announced that it had agreed to buy ING Direct UK, taking on its £10.9bn deposits and £5.6bn mortgage book.
 ING said it would incur a €320m (£260m; $415m) after-tax loss on the sale, which would involve the transfer of 750 ING Direct staff and 1.5 million customers.

 ING Direct United States

 In 2000, ING launched a direct bank in the United States, with headquarters in Wilmington, Delaware.

 In September 2007, ING Direct acquired 104,000 customers and FDIC insured assets from NetBank after it suffered from bank failure.
-Two months later, ING Direct acquired Sharebuilder, an electronic trading platform.
+Two months later, ING Direct acquired Sharebuilder, a financial company.

 In February 2012, Capital One acquired ING Direct USA from ING for US$6.3 billion in cash and 54 million shares of Capital One.
 ING sold the Capital One shares later that year.
 Between November 2012 and February 2013 ING Direct's U.S. operations were rebranded Capital One 360.